oauth-wg/oauth-selective-disclosure-jwt/main.md

     1. If holder binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps:
        1. Determine that the public key for the private key that used to sign the SD-JWT Release is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
        2. Determine that the SD-JWT Release is bound to the current transaction and was created for this verifier (replay protection).
 This is usually achieved by a `nonce` and `aud` field within the SD-JWT Release.
-    2. For each claim that the verifier requires:
+    2. For each claim in the SD-JWT Release:
-       1. Ensure that the claim is present in `sd_claims` both in the SD-JWT and the SD-JWT Release.
+       1. Ensure that the claim is present as well in `sd_claims` in the SD-JWT.
           If `sd_claims` is structured, the claim MUST be present at the same place within the structure.
        2. Check that the BASE64URL encoded hash of the claim value in the SD-JWT Release (which includes the salt and the actual claim value) matches the hash provided in the SD-JWT.
        3. Ensure that the claim value in the SD-JWT Release is a JSON-encoded array of exactly two values.
        4. Store the second of the two values.
     3. Once all necessary claims have been verified, their values can be validated and used according to the requirements of the application.
+It MUST be ensured that all claims required for the application have been released.

 If any step fails, the input is not valid and processing MUST be aborted.